 How is Accounting Done?

 When a company is a wholly owned subsidiary of a parent company, they use consolidated accounting.
-In this method, the subsidiary’s financial statements merge into the parent company’s financial statements.
+In this method, the subsidiary’s financial statements merge with the parent company’s.

 In this case, there is a requirement to record all intercompany loans from the subsidiary to the parent.
 They should also note investments from the parent to the subsidiary.
 Moreover, charges apply to overhead costs and payroll expenses.